Working With Other Organisations and Local Groups

 One World Week works with various NGOs at the national level.

-We meet twice a year as the "OWW Working Group" and communicate by email and phone in between.
+We consult with the "OWW Working Group" sometimes meeting together and communicating by email and phone.

 We work with these organisations through informal relationships which include: